 If you are coming from Year 10 with a satisfactory level of achievement at Year 10 Mathematics and you need a Level 3 Mathematics course for university, you should select General Mathematics Foundation 2 in Year 11 and General Mathematics 3 in Year 12.
 If you are coming from Year 10 and achieved an above satisfactory result in Year 10 Mathematics, but did not successfully complete Year 10A Mathematics, you could select General Mathematics 3 or Mathematics Methods Foundation 3.

-If you need Mathematics Methods 4 for university, you would select Mathematics Methods Foundation 3 in Year 11 and Mathematics Methods 4 in Year 12.
+If you need Mathematics Methods 4 for university, you should select either Mathematics Methods 3 (to prepare you for Mathematics Methods 4 in year 12) or select Mathematics Methods 4.

 If you have successfully completed Year 10A Mathematics, you should consider choosing Mathematics Methods 4.
-This allows you to select Mathematics Specialised 4 in Year 12 if this is a recommended subject for your university pathway.
+This allows you to select Mathematics Specialised 4 in Year 12, if this is a recommended subject for your university pathway.